Société de l'assurance automobile du Québec

 If you lend or rent a vehicle to another driver, take the necessary precautions!

 It is best to check the validity of the licence of the person to whom you are about to entrust your vehicle.
-If that person's licence is revoked or suspended and he or she is pulled over, your vehicle will be seized and impounded on the spot for 30 days and at your expense.
+If that person's licence is revoked or suspended and they are pulled over, your vehicle will be seized and impounded on the spot for 30 days and at your expense.

 If it is proven that you refuse to pay your fines, you could receive a prison sentence and you will still have to pay your fines.